Walker (Star Wars)

 All Terrain Walkers are armored fighting vehicles from the Star Wars universe that traverse the landscape on mechanical legs.
 They are used by the Old Republic, the Galactic Empire, and the First Order for ground assault, reconnaissance or transport.
 Throughout the saga walkers have played a pivotal role in the fate of characters and the outcome of battles.
 Industrial Light and Magic (ILM) is responsible for their animation and design, often using models, stop-motion animation, and relevant matte paintings to depict their presence in the films.

 There are a variety of walkers: The Empire Strikes Back and Return of the Jedi introduced the All Terrain Armored Transport (AT-AT) and All Terrain Scout Transport (AT-ST).
 Star Wars: Episode II – Attack of the Clones, Star Wars: Episode III – Revenge of the Sith and The Clone Wars introduced earlier Clone Wars-era models of walkers, such as the All-Terrain Tactical Enforcer (AT-TE), and the All Terrain Recon Transports (AT-RT).
-The Star Wars Legends continuity features numerous walker variants, several which have been merchandised in popular culture, while the later films Rogue One and Star Wars: The Last Jedi depicted, respectively, the former the AT-ACT variant to the standard AT-AT, the latter a restyled AT-AT for its new and more modern setting, and a new, even larger walker known as the AT-M6.
+The Star Wars Legends continuity features numerous walker variants, several of which have been merchandised in popular culture, while the later films Rogue One and Star Wars: The Last Jedi depicted, respectively, the AT-ACT variant to the standard AT-AT, a restyled AT-AT for the First Order, and a new, even larger walker known as the AT-M6.